 Radio aids from the start

 Radio aids technology transmits a person's voice directly to a deaf child's hearing aids or cochlear implants.
 This makes a big difference for many deaf children and can help them to develop language before they start school.
 Despite the benefits, not all councils in England provide this technology for pre-school deaf children to use in the home with their families.

-The following local authorities in England don't currently fund radio aids for pre-school deaf children to use at home.
+As of February 2020, the following local authorities in England don't fund radio aids for pre-school deaf children to use at home.
 We think this needs to change.

 - Barking and Dagenham